 There are two goals of this project: 1) by using a novel image processing method for generating synthetic natural images, to examine what the local visual element conjunctions are that support object detection and identification; 2) using these results, to investigate the effect of two types of visual loss in patient populations, glaucoma and age-related macular degeneration (AMD), in order to develop effective methods to improve the residual vision in this large and growing population.
 We have found that humans use high level visual templates for object identification that integrate spatial structure in a manner that depends on the predictability of the image (Christensen, Bex & Fiser, submitted).
 Such templates provide top-down interpretations that allows faster and more robust perception, and at the same time render the observer unaware of high levels of image noise, analogous to our unawareness of image blur in the peripheral visual field.
 In visual search tasks using gaze-contingent artificial scotomas in the center of gaze simulating the visual field loss of people with AMD, we found that normal subjects required longer to locate a search target, displayed an increased number of saccades that were separated by periods of unstable fixation (McIlreavy, Fiser & Bex 2009).
 With gaze-contingent artificial scotomas in the peripheral visual field, simulating the visual impairment of patients with glaucoma, we also found that normal subjects displayed fixation patterns that did not change in amplitude compared to normal conditions despite the fact that a large fraction of these saccades landed now in areas of no information (McIlreavy, Fiser & Bex 2012).
 Both of these results suggest more effective rehabilitative strategies that can be developed for patients with ADM and glaucoma.

-Currently, we are expanding the framework into attributes other than orientation, such as position and motion (Christensen, Bex & Fiser, in prep), and investigate how coding of such low level attributes in a probabilistic manner can be feasibly implemented by a sampling based representation (Christensen, Lengyel & Fiser, in prep).
+Currently, we are expanding the framework into attributes other than orientation, such as position and motion (Christensen, Bex & Fiser, 2019), and investigate how coding of such low level attributes in a probabilistic manner can be feasibly implemented by a sampling based representation (Christensen, Lengyel & Fiser, in prep).